ozum/hapi-locale/README.md

 Description
 ===========
-This plugin determines requested loclale by looking followings: (Order can be changed or skipped via `options.order`)
+This plugin determines requested loclale by looking at the following: (Order can be changed or skipped via `options.order`)

 * URL parameter,
 * Cookie,
 * Query parameter,
 * HTTP header.

 Optionally creates getter and setters or uses already available ones in request.
 Calls setter method with requested locale.
-Also provide plugin methods such as `server.plugins['hapi-locale'].getLocale()`;
+Also provides plugin methods such as `server.plugins['hapi-locale'].getLocale()`;

 Nearly every aspect of the plugin can be configured with options.
 Sensible defaults are tried to be provided.